August 23, 2010

 According to the Hindu religion, the famous king Bhagiratha held constant sacrifice times for many years to get the river Ganges, then the sky down to the earth, and thus give salvation to his ancestors, affected by a curse.
 Ganga came down to earth using the bow of Shiva, to make the land fertile again and pious, without human sins.
 For Hindus in India, the Ganges is a river: it is a mother, a goddess, a tradition, a culture.

 Some Hindus also believe life is incomplete without bathing in the Ganges at least once in life.
 Many Hindu families keep an urn of water from the Ganges in their house.
-This is done because it is prestigious to maintain home water of the holy Ganges, so that if someone dies, you can drink some of that water.
+This is done because it is prestigious home keep sacred Ganges water, so that if someone dies, you can drink some of that water.
 For many Hindus, the Ganges can drink clean the person's soul of all past sins, and can also cure the disease.
-Old scriptures say that the water of the Ganges carries the blessings of Lord Vishnu's feet, so the mother Ganges is known as Vishnupadi, meaning "emanating from the lotus feet of Sri Vishnu god supermodel."
+The old scriptures claim that the water of the Ganges carries the blessings of Lord Vishnu's feet; hence Mother Ganges is known as Vishnupadi, meaning "emanating from the lotus feet of Sri Vishnu god supermodel."

 Marshes.
 There are two large reservoirs in the Ganges.
 One, near the source, in the city of Haridwar diverts much of the snowmelt of Malaysian Hi Upper Ganges Canal, built by the British in 1854 to irrigate the surrounding land.
 This caused a serious deterioration of the water flow, and is a major cause of the unsuitability of river to river uses.